 In The Society Pages’ network, Office Hours brings you interviews with leading sociologists on new books and groundbreaking research.
 Check out their favorite episode of 2017: Lisa Wade on American Hookup!

 Felling wonky?
 The Scholars Strategy Network’s No Jargon podcast is a must-listen for the latest public policy talk…without jargon.
 Check out recent episodes on the political rumor mill and who college affirmative action policies really serve.

 I was a latecomer to The Measure of Everyday Life this year, finding it from a tip on No Jargon, but I’m looking forward to catching up on their wide range of fascinating topics.
 So far, conversations with Kieran Healy on what we should do with nuance and the resurrection of typewriters have been wonderful listens.

 And, of course, we can’t forget NPR’s Hidden Brain.
-Tucked away in their latest episode on fame is a deep dive into inconspicuous consumption and the new, subtle ways of wealth in America.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+Tucked away in their latest episode on fame is a deep dive into inconspicuous consumption and the new, subtle ways of wealth in America.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.